webix-hub/docs/data/api/contexthelper_attachto.md

 	api/contexthelper_getcontext.md

 @descr:
-The component and context object are initialized in **different webix constructors** (as seen above).
+The component and context object are initialized in **different Webix constructors** (as seen above).
-Contextmenu isn't shown initally and becomes seen on right mouseclick with cursor pointed over the list area.
+The context menu isn't shown initially and becomes visible on right mouse click with the cursor pointed over the list area.